fynks/debrid-services-comparison/README.md

 ### Usenet Support

 > [!TIP]
-> Usenet is a global system for sharing files and messages in topic-based groups.
-Think of it as a giant, searchable forum where you can find discussions and download content.
+> Usenet is a giant, searchable forum where you can find discussions and download content.

 | Service         | AllDebrid | TorBox | Premiumize | Real-Debrid | Debrid-Link | LinkSnappy | Mega-Debrid | Deepbrid | High-Way | Offcloud |
 |-----------------|:---------:|:------:|:----------:|:-----------:|:-----------:|:----------:|:-----------:|:--------:|:--------:|:--------:|